This guide will explain how Staircasing works, how equity grows, and whether buying more shares could make financial sense for you.

 Benefits:

-- Lower rent: As you buy more shares, your rent decreases.
+- Lower rent: As you buy more shares, the portion you pay rent on decreases.
 Staircasing to 100% removes rent altogether.

 - Build more equity: Owning a larger share means you benefit more from any increase in your home’s value.